And, content marketing is an effective way to bring in more leads and even improve your local search ranking.

 Content marketing means creating content with the intention of educating consumers and clients, driving leads, improving SEO and marketing your local business.

 That content could be anything from blog posts, videos, infographics, podcasts, eBooks and so much more.

 How Does Content Help With Local Search Marketing?

 As I mentioned before, content marketing is a highly effective way to promote your business:

 - Content marketing is not only 62 percent cheaper than traditional marketing, but it also generates around three times as many leads as traditional marketing

 - Conversion rates can be six times higher for content marketers than those who do not use content marketing

-- Sixty percent of the most effective B2C marketers have a documented content marketing strategy
+- 60 percent of the most effective B2C marketers have a documented content marketing strategy

-- Eighty-two percent of marketers who blog see a positive return on investment (ROI) from their inbound marketing
+- 82 percent of marketers who blog see a positive return on investment (ROI) from their inbound marketing

 And, content often attracts inbound links, which help improve your local search ranking.